Ports and Maritime Transportation Sector Information

 - National Port Strategy Assessment: Reducing Air Pollution and Greenhouse Gases at U.S. Ports

 - Resources for Collaboration -- These resources can help support port-community collaboration for effective planning.
-EPA has developed a Draft Ports Primer for Communities, Community Action Roadmap, and Environmental Justice Primer for Ports.
+EPA has developed a Draft Ports Primer for Communities and Environmental Justice Primer for Ports.
 EPA is currently pilot testing these new tools.

 - Funding Opportunities for Ports and Near-Port Communities